-This is defined as the percentage of economically active persons to the population in the specific sex and age group.
+This is defined as the percentage of the labour force to the population in the specific sex and age group.

 Age-Sex Specific Employment Rate

 This is defined as the percentage of employed persons to the population in the specific sex and age group.